highkite/pdfAnnotate/README.md

 Please note that the coordinate system origin in PDF canvas is the **left bottom** corner.

+From the PDF specification: If a conforming reader does not recognize a QuadPoint array (e.g., it is not present) the Rect entry is used.
+Also the QuadPoints array will be ignored by conforming readers, if the specified points are outside the bounding box specified by the Rect array.

 ## <a name="API"></a>API Documentation

 In the following we introduce the API.